gangesh404/Home-Credit-Default-Risk/README.md

 Home Credit B.V. is an international non-bank financial institution who provides loan for a varied personal requirement.
 They require a well optimized machine learning approach to determine whether an applicant will pay back the loan or not.

 ### Business Problem:
 As many loan applicants face rejections due to very less or no credit history and end up with untrustworthy lenders.
-In order to solve this problem, we need to determine if an applicant would be able to repay the loan back using the available data.
+In order to solve this problem, we need to determine if an applicant would be able to repay the loan, using the available data.
 So that the client has a better borrowing experience and the Home Credit can avoid any defaulters and make the most profit by lending the money to the ideal applicant.

 ### ML formulation of business problem:
 For each applicant we need to predict if they can repay the loan.
 Here the targets are 0 and 1, where 0 means the applicant will repay the loan and 1 means the applicant will not repay the loan.
 This is a binary classification problem.